Tremah/DM-ToolBox/README.md

 # DM-ToolBox
-A set of tools for Dungeon- and Game Masters
+A set of tools for Dungeon- and Game Masters.